Richard Halliburton: Character of published work

 Halliburton's books were meant for the general reading public.
 Into households across America, they brought the world's many divergent peoples and cultures.
-What racial comments their author made, though for the time not unique to him, when revisited today, may unsettle.
-At times ethnocentric, Halliburton thought it "extraordinary" that "such a primitive race" as the Seri Indians residing in Lower California "should live so close to (presumably civilized) Hollywood."
+Conveyed was a wide-eyed fascination with the foreign and exotic rather than, as is true of books by contemporaries Robert Byron (1905–1941) and Lily Adams Beck (1862–1931), a deep intimacy with such.
+Racist comments their author made, though for the time not unique to him, when revisited today, are unsettling.
+At times ethnocentric, he thought it "extraordinary" that "such a primitive race" as the Seri people residing in Lower California "should live so close to (presumably civilized) Hollywood."
 Of the blending of races and cultures he encountered, Halliburton attempted to be descriptive rather than judgmental.
-Still, intrigued by the "slim Sonias" working in Blood Alley in Shanghai, he seemed both amused and dismayed by the interracial mingling their physical appearances suggested to him: "When Chinese blood and foreign blood are mixed, especially if the foreign blood is Russian, Portuguese or French, the devastating result is something to write home about."
-Halliburton's ideas of miscegenation are traceable partly to racialist notions trending in his day.
-One source was Lothrop Stoddard's The Rising Tide of Color Against White World-Supremacy (1920), a work which is referred to in F. Scott's Fitzgerald's The Great Gatsby and retitled "The Rise of the Colored Empires" by "Goddard."
+Still, intrigued by the "slim Sonias" working in Blood Alley in Shanghai, he seemed both amused and dismayed by the interracial mingling that their physical appearances suggested to him: "When Chinese blood and foreign blood are mixed, especially if the foreign blood is Russian, Portuguese or French, the devastating result is something to write home about."
+Halliburton's ideas on miscegenation are traceable partly to racist notions prevalent in his day.
+One source was Lothrop Stoddard's The Rising Tide of Color Against White World-Supremacy (1920), a popular book in its day.
+Regarding marriage and matrimonial customs—what he calls "the sex-mysteries," Halliburton could be both matter-of-fact and ingenuously outspoken.
+In Borneo, he notes that for the Dayak people "free love is not only accepted, but encouraged," and, after describing their courtship rituals, remarks that "in this utterly natural society there is no such thing as prostitution or repression."

-Halliburton's love of the world's natural wonders, and such monuments of mankind which seemed best to compliment those wonders, derives in part from the Romanticism of poets William Wordsworth and Samuel Taylor Coleridge (acquaintance with whom may have been sharpened by his exposure at Princeton to English Professor Henry Van Dyke, a popular essayist and poet of his time, who also had been a teacher of Halliburton's editor David Laurance Chambers).
-As theirs, Halliburton's view of technology was dim, and he gently urged that one see the world's marvels before "modern Progress" obliterated them.
+Halliburton's love of the world's natural wonders, and such monuments of mankind that best complimented those wonders, derives in part from the Romanticism of poets William Wordsworth and Samuel Taylor Coleridge.
+His admiration may have been piqued by his exposure at Princeton to English Professor Henry Van Dyke, a popular essayist and poet of his time who was also a teacher of Halliburton's editor, David Laurance Chambers.
+Like them, Halliburton took a dim view of technology, and he gently urged that one see the world's marvels before "modern Progress" obliterated them.